Find a Part Now

 Since 2019, the CX-5 is positioned above the smaller CX-30.
 As of 2022, depending on the region, the CX-5 is positioned right below the larger CX-50, CX-60 or the CX-8 within Mazda's crossover SUV line-up.

-The CX-5 has been the worldwide best-selling model offered by the brand every year since 2014, with record sales in 2019 when 444,262 units were sold globally.
-As of March 2022, cumulative sales of the CX-5 has reached around 3.5 million vehicles.
+Since 2014, the CX-5 has consistently been Mazda’s best-selling model globally.
+It achieved record sales in 2019, with 444,262 units sold worldwide.
+As of March 2022, cumulative sales of the CX-5 reached around 3.5 million units.

 First generation (KE; 2012)